-- An executive summary of the potential environmental impacts of the Project. - An overview of the proponent and its operations. - Definitions of any technical terms that may not be familiar to the general reader. - A description of the proposal's objectives and rationale, as well as its relationship to strategic policies and plans. - A description of the entire Project, including associated infrastructure requirements. - A description of feasible alternatives capable of substantially meeting the proposal's objectives. - An outline of the various approvals required for the Project to proceed.
+- An executive summary of the potential environmental impacts of the Project. - An overview of the proponent and its existing operations. - Definitions of any technical terms that may not be familiar to the general reader.6 - A description of the proposal's objectives and rationale, as well as its relationship to strategic policies and plans. - A description of the entire Project, including associated infrastructure requirements. - A description of feasible alternatives capable of substantially meeting the proposal's objectives. - An outline of the various approvals required for the Project to proceed.

-- Descriptions of the existing environment, particularly where this is relevant to the assessment of impacts. - Measures for mitigating impacts (avoiding, minimising and managing) and monitoring any residual impacts, including a statement of commitment to implement the measures. - Rigorous assessment of the residual risks of environmental impacts arising from the Project and relevant alternatives on environmental, social and economic values, relative to the 'no project' scenario.
+- Descriptions of the existing environment, particularly where this is relevant to the assessment of impacts. - Measures for mitigating impacts (avoiding, minimising, and managing) and monitoring any7 residual impacts. - Rigorous assessment of the residual risks of environmental impacts arising from the Project and relevant alternatives on environmental, social and economic values, relative to the 'no project' scenario.
 The extent of baseline and predictive studies should be commensurate to risks.
-Assessments should address direct and indirect, combined, short- and long-term, beneficial and adverse impacts, as well as cumulative impacts in combination with other known activities.
+Assessments should address direct and indirect, combined, short and long term, beneficial and adverse impacts, as well as cumulative impacts in combination with other known activities.
 An estimation of the reliability of predictions should also be provided. - Consideration should be given to undertaking baseline and predictive studies to address all controlling provisions triggered by the proposal. - A description of stakeholder consultation undertaken. - Responses to issues raised during public and stakeholder consultation.